Preview: Condors at Stars, 5 p.m.

 HAMMER TIME

-Hamblin continued his career season with his 23rd goal on Saturday.
-Since January 1, the Edmonton native has 24 points (15g-9a) in 26 games.
+With an assist last night, James Hamblin continued his strong second half of the season.
+Since January 1, he has 25 points (15g-10a) in 27 games.

 GRIFF BEING GRIFF

-Seth Griffith had an assist on Saturday to run his point streak to four games (5a) and is tied for fifth in league scoring with 53 points (15g-38a).
+Griffith had a goal and assist last night to run his season-best point streak to five games (1g-6a).
+He is fifth in league scoring with 55 points (16g-39a).

 DEEP IN THE HEART